 - Pinch two fingers to shrink and spread two fingers to enlarge web pages and pictures.
 To pinch or spread using multitouch, place your thumb and index finger against the iPad screen.
 Then keeping the thumb in place, drag your index finger toward your thumb to pinch or away from your thumb to spread.
 And double-tapping usually enlarges text, so give it a try.

-- Long-press (press and hold down for a few seconds) anywhere in text to select one or more words.
+- Long-press (that it, press and hold for a few seconds) anywhere in text to select one or more words.

-- Correct errors in a note or an email by long-pressing the text to magnify the text, and then drag left or right to position the cursor (a vertical line) in the precise spot that needs to be edited.
-You can also long-press the spacebar and then use the entire keyboard as a kind of trackpad to position the cursor.
+- Correct errors in a note or an email by long-pressing the text to magnify the text, and then dragging left or right to position the cursor (a vertical line) in the precise spot that needs to be edited.

 - To move an item within an app, long-press the item until it lifts up.
 If the item is text, select it before you long-press it.
 Now, drag the item up or down to move it to a different part of the document.
 Drag to the very bottom or top of a long document, and it’ll scroll automatically.
 Lift your finger to drop the item.

-- To copy an item between two open apps, open two apps in split view or slide over mode (in the first app, tap the multitasking icon (…), tap Split View or Slide Over, and then tap the second app), then press and hold down on the item until it lifts up.
-(If it’s text, select it before you tap and hold down.)
+- To copy an item between two open apps, open two apps in Split View or Slide Over mode, and then press and hold down on the item until it lifts up (if it’s text, select it before you tap and hold).
 Drag it to the other app.
-As you drag, a little green +-in-a-circle appears wherever you can drop the item.
+As you drag, a little green plus-in-a-circle appears wherever you can drop the item.

 5 things to try when your iPad acts up